-Based on the above understanding of the turbulent flow in the X -lattice sandwich panel, the similar and dissimilar characteristics in the X-lattice cored honeycomb is subsequently explored.
-It is calculated that the mass flow rates through cross-sections A, B and C (or D, E and F) of the X -lattice cored honeycomb are almost identical to those through cross-sections A, B and C of the X-lattice sandwich panel.
-Therefore, the introduction of the honeycomb walls does not significantly change the distribution of the cool ant through these cross-sections.
+Based on the above understanding of the turbulent flow in the Xlattice sandwich panel, the similar and dissimilar characteristics in the X-lattice cored honeycomb is subsequently explored.
+It is calculated that the mass flow rates through cross-sections A, B and C (or D, E and F) of the X-lattice cored honeycomb are almost identical to those through cross-sections A, B and C of the X-lattice sandwich panel.
+Therefore, the introduction of the honeycomb walls does not significantly change the distribution of the coolant through these crosssections.
 However, the flow pattern is evidently modified by the honeycomb walls.
-Fig. 10 and Fig. 11 separately present the fluid flows through cross-sections A, B and C as well as that through cross-sections D, E and F in the X -lattice cored honeycomb, which are different from one another.
+Figs. 10 and 11 separately present the fluid flows through cross-sections A, B and C as well as that through cross-sections D, E and F in the X-lattice cored honeycomb, which are different from one another.
 Similar to the fluid flow in the X-lattice sandwich panel, a large-scale spiral flow is clear in the X-lattice cored honeycomb as revealed by Figs. 10 and 11.
-The streams through cross-sections A and B feed fluid to the leeside of the ligament A, leading to the local counter rotating vortex pair which is then merged with a large longitudinal vortex as revealed by Figs. 10(a) and 10(b).
-Similarly, a counter rotating vortex pair is observable behind ligament B as revealed by Figs. 11(a) and 11(b).
-In particular for the X -lattice cored honeycomb, several unique flow features exist as detailed below.
-First, the formation and development of the flow boundary layer on the honeycomb walls enlarges the separation vortex near the corners at $(x, y) \cdot (-0.5w, 0)$ as revealed by Fig. 10(a) and $(x, y) \cdot (0.5w, 0)$ $H_c$ ) as revealed by Fig. 10(b), respectively.
-In addition, two new separation vortices near the corners separately at $(x, y) \cdot (-0.5w, H_c)$ as shown in Fig. 10(a) and $(x, y) \cdot (0.5w, 0)$ as shown in Fig. 10(b) are induced due to continuous development of the boundary layer on the honeycomb walls and flow stagnation near the x-zplanes at $y = H_c$ and y = 0, respectively.
-Second, the vortex flows near the leeside of the ligament A are different from those of the ligament B, in contrast to the similar vortex flows behind all the ligaments in the X -lattice sandwich panel.
-A s revealed by the streamlines in Figs. 10(a) and 10(b), both the streams from cross-section A and crosssection B significantly contributes to the counter-rotating vortex pair near the leeside of the ligament A; in comparison, the leg of the vortex pair from the stream through cross-section E only touches a small portion of the leeside of the ligament B as shown in Fig. 11(b), while vortex flow near the leeside is mainly dominated by the stream through cross-section D where a new big separation vortex forms near the top section of the ligament as shown in Fig. 11(a).
-Finally, by comparing the streamlines through cross-section C or D between the X -lattice sandwich panel as shown in Fig. 9(c) and the X -lattice cored honeycomb as shown in Figs. 10(c) and 11(c), it can be concluded that the formation of the flow boundary layer on the honeycomb walls and the correspondingly enlarged and newly induced separation vortices weakens the tangential flow near the endwalls and the honeycomb walls.
+The streams through cross-sections A and B feed fluid to the leeside of the ligament A, leading to the local counter rotating vortex pair which is then merged with a large longitudinal vortex as revealed by Fig. 10(a) and (b).
+Similarly, a counter rotating vortex pair is observable behind ligament B as revealed by Fig. 11(a) and (b).
+In particular for the X-lattice cored honeycomb, several unique flow features exist as detailed below.
+First, the formation and development of the flow boundary layer on the honeycomb walls enlarges the separation vortex near the corners at $(x, y) \approx (-0.5w, 0)$ as revealed by Fig. 10(a) and $(x, y) \approx (0.5w, H_c)$ as revealed by Fig. 10(b), respectively.
+In addition, two new separation vortices near the corners separately at $(x, y) \approx (-0.5w, H_c)$ as shown in Fig. 10(a) and $(x, y) \approx$ (0.5w, 0) as shown in Fig. 10(b) are induced due to continuous development of the boundary layer on the honeycomb walls and flow stagnation near the x-z planes at $y = H_c$ and y = 0, respectively.
+Second, the vortex flows near the leeside of the ligament A are different from those of the ligament B, in contrast to the similar vortex flows behind all the ligaments in the X-lattice sandwich panel.
+As revealed by the streamlines in Fig. 10(a) and (b), both the streams from cross-section A and cross-section B significantly contributes to the counter-rotating vortex pair near the leeside of the ligament A; in comparison, the leg of the vortex pair from the stream through cross-section E only touches a small portion of the leeside of the ligament B as shown in Fig. 11(b), while vortex flow near the leeside is mainly dominated by the stream through cross-section D where a new big separation vortex forms near the top section of the ligament as shown in Fig. 11(a).
+Finally, by comparing the streamlines through cross-section C or D between the Xlattice sandwich panel as shown in Fig. 9(c) and the X-lattice cored honeycomb as shown in Figs. 10(c) and 11(c), it can be concluded that the formation of the flow boundary layer on the honeycomb walls and the correspondingly enlarged and newly induced separation vortices weakens the tangential flow near the endwalls and the honeycomb walls.